lopezrunco/theme-bank/readme.md

 ## Themes bank

-This collection comprises themes developed for Creativo Multimedia web projects between 2017 and 2020.
-These themes utilize web technologies such as PHP, JavaScript, and SASS.
+Collection of themes developed for Creativo Multimedia web projects.
+The objective was to establish a comprehensive collection of adaptable templates tailored to meet the needs of new clients.

 ## Projects included